MrNetic/IaC/README.md

 # IaC
-Infrasctrure as Code for both Cloud and On Premises
+Infrasctrure as Code for both Cloud and On Premises .
+- Paulo Condeça 2016.